The truth is air diffusers clog even when they are advertised as Non-clogging.

-OHR AERATOR doesn’t clog because it has only one large opening and one passage that prevents sludge accumulation.
+The OHR AERATOR does not clog because it has only one large opening which prevents sludge accumulation.

 Most air diffuser manufacturers advertise that their air diffusers do not clog.
-However non of the manufacturers clearly
+However none of the manufacturers clearly describe

-describe the reasons for non-clogging, and they don’t show photos of their air diffuser’s use over several years or decades.
+the reasons for non-clogging, and they do not show photos of their air diffuser after extended periods of use.
+(Manufacturers of

-The reason why rubber porous air diffusers clog, see P.7 of "Detailed guide to air diffuser selection".
+The reason rubber porous air diffusers clog, see page 16 of our ‘8 point detailed guide to air diffuser selection’.

-Only one large size air discharge opening is necessary to prevent clogging.
+Only one large air discharge opening is necessary to prevent clogging

-Some vertical air diffusers have more than one air discharge opening.
-This means that the blown air has to pass through branched
+vertical air diffusers have more than one air discharge opening.
+This means that the blown air has to pass through narrow

-The reason why the OHR AERATOR doesn’t clog is simple and straightforward.
+The reason the OHR AERATOR does not clog is very simple

-The reason why the OHR AERATOR doesn’t clog, see the P.7 of "Detailed guide to air diffuser selection".
+The reason the OHR AERATOR does not clog, see page 17 of our ‘8 point detailed guide to air diffuser selection’.